repostreet/Feed-system/README.md

 6. Running the app

-   1. python manage.py runserver
+   a. python manage.py runserver
-   2. Open a new terminal and navigate inside the cloned repo i,e feedapp and activate the virtualenv.
-Then navigate inside socket_server folder and run the follwing cmd -
+   b.
+Open a new terminal and navigate inside
+      the cloned repo i,e feedapp and activate the virtualenv.
+Then navigate inside socket_server
+      folder and run the follwing cmd -